Keyboard shortcuts

 cerebro mcp

-Start the cerebro MCP server for OpenCode integration.
+Start the MCP server.
+Works with any MCP-compliant client, including OpenCode, Claude, and Cursor.
 Reads from the cortex directory containing the config file.

 cerebro mcp